Final Space: Promotion and release

 When responding to a question on Twitter, Olan Rogers revealed that Final Space would be showcased by TBS at San Diego Comic-Con and VidCon in 2017.
 Unlike other creators, Rogers runs the social media accounts for the show, including the official Twitter account, calling it a "good opportunity" to connect with fans.

 Final Space premiered on Reddit on February 15, 2018, followed by an AMA with Rogers.
 This would mark a first for a TV network to premiere a series on the site.
 Later that day, the first two episodes became available on TBS's website and app.
 TBS's sister network TNT aired a sneak peek premiere of the show on February 17, 2018, right after the 2018 NBA All-Star Weekend.
-After its official premiere on TBS on February 26, 2018, the pilot aired two hours later on sibling network Adult Swim; the rest of the season also aired on the network in a similar fashion.
+After its official premiere on TBS on February 26, 2018, the pilot aired two hours later on sibling network Cartoon Network via its nighttime programming block Adult Swim; the rest of the season also aired on the network in a similar fashion.
 On February 20, 2018, the first two episodes were released on iTunes.
 Netflix handles the international distribution to the show and debuted the series on July 20.

 On April 7, 2019, Rogers revealed that the show would move first-run airings to Adult Swim and be simulcast on TBS; a reversal of the airing pattern from the first season.
 The news would be confirmed in June of that year, with the second season premiering on June 24.
 TBS would air an encore the following week.
+Unconventional for Adult Swim programming, The Cartoon Network, Inc. and Williams Street are not involved in its production.

 The show was renewed for a third season a week after the second finished airing.

-The first 2 seasons became available to stream on HBO Max on March 1, 2021, ahead of Season 3's premiere.
+The first 2 seasons became available to stream on HBO Max on March 1, 2021, ahead of season 3's premiere.
 Season 3 was released on HBO Max on November 13, 2021.
-On July 1, 2022, the series was removed from HBO Max, as well as all content related to the series from Adult Swim's official website and YouTube channel.
-Some episodes remain available for purchase on Amazon Prime Video and YouTube in the United States and the series is still available on Netflix in international regions until December 16, 2023.
+On July 1, 2022, the series was removed from HBO Max, as well as all content related to the series from Adult Swim's official website and YouTube channel on June 21.
+Some episodes remain available for purchase on Amazon Prime Video and YouTube in the United States and the series was available on Netflix in international regions until its removal on December 16, 2023, though the series remained available in Spain, France, Germany and Belgium until March 18, 2024.

+Home media

 A Blu-ray and a soundtrack were released on August 11, 2020.
-The Blu-ray was released by Warner Archive Collection, while the soundtrack was released by WaterTower Music.
+The Blu-ray, containing seasons 1 and 2, was released by Warner Archive Collection, while the soundtrack was released by WaterTower Music.